Retro-Devils/WickedOS/README.md

 3.After reboot click "Install"

-4.Find /sdcard/Tools/TWRP/resizePI4.zip.
+4.Find /sdcard/PITools/resizePI4.zip.

 5.This is resizing your the image to your SD card size .

 6.Swipe to install wait then reboot to system.

-7.When system reboots .
-Double click on dig .
+7.When system reboots it will load DIG.

 ## F.A.Q